S3-working-group/s3-practical-guide/s3-practical-guide.md

 # Glossary (cont.)

+**Effectiveness**: Devote time only to what brings you closer towards achieving your objectives.
+**Empiricism**: Test all assumptions through experiments, continuous revision and falsification.
+**Equivalence**: Involve people in making and evolving decisions that affect them.
+**Governance**: Continuously deciding what to do to achieve objectives, and setting constraints on how and when things will be done.
+**Key responsibilities**: Essential work and decision making required in the context of a domain.
+**Logbook**: A (digital) system to store all information relevant for running an _organization_ and its teams.
+**Objection**: A reason why doing something stands in the way of (more) effective response to a _driver_.
+**Operations (Doing the Work)**: People doing what needs to be done, guided by coordination and _governance_.
+**Organization**: A group of people collaborating towards a shared objective (_driver_).
+**Organizational Driver**: A driver that is (directly or indirectly) related to an organization's primary driver.
 **Pattern**: A template for successfully navigating a specific context.
 **Peer Domain**: Two peer _domains_ are contained within the same immediate _superdomain_, and may be overlapping.
 **Peer Drivers**: Two _drivers_ existing as a direct consequence of a response to the same _superdriver_, are called peer drivers.
 **Primary Driver**: The driver that defines a _domain_ is called the primary driver of that domain.
 **Principle**: A basic idea or rule that explains or controls how something happens or works.
 **Role**: A set of constraints for how an individual can account for a _domain_.

+---

+# Glossary (cont.)

+**SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Self-Governance**: People governing themselves within the constraints of a domain.
 **Self-Organization**: People coordinating work within constraints defined through _governance_.
 **Semi-Autonomy**: People with autonomy to create _value_, limited by the constraints of their _domain_.
+**Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
 **Strategy**: A high level approach how people will create value to successfully account for a _domain_.
 **Subdomain**: A domain that is fully nested within another domain.
 **Subdriver**: A subdriver arises as a consequence of people responding to another driver (the _superdriver_) and are necessary to address to respond to the superdriver.